Monthly Archive for October, 2005

 • Case 1: If, in January 2006, you put $1000 towards the $10,000 loan, you would be left with $9,000.
 Over the next year, you would be charged $630 in interest, a savings of $70 over what you would have paid had the loan principal still been $10,000.
 Your net worth based on the RRSP and the loan would be -$9,000 - $630 = -$9,630 at the end of the year.

 • Case 2: If, in January 2006, you put $1000 into the RRSP invested in a balanced portfolio of bonds and equities.
-We can assume that on average this portfolio should average at least 7%, but to be conservative, we will assume that it will appreciate by 7%, however, it doesn’t really matter so much as we will not be realizing any value on this portfolio for years to come (until we retire, presumably).
+To be conservative, we will assume that it will appreciate by 7%, however, it doesn’t really matter so much as we will not be realizing any value on this portfolio for years to come (until we retire, presumably).
 After one year, the RRSP portfolio will have appreciated by $70.
-In April 2005, you will receive a tax credit.
-Assuming a marginal tax rate of a modest 18%, you will receive $180 in April.
-You can then apply this to your loan in April.
-Let’s keep the calculation simple and just hold it as cash until the end of the year (not the best thing to do in practice).
+In April 2005, you will receive a tax refund.
+Assuming a marginal tax rate of a modest 18%, you will receive $180 in refunded taxes in April.
+You can then apply this to your loan in April or put it in your RRSP.
+Let’s keep the calculation simple and just hold it as cash until the end of the year (not a smart thing to do in practice, as technically you owe that $180, more or less, to the government later on).
 During the year, our loan accumulates $700 in interest.
-At the end of the year our net worth will be -$10,000 - $700 + $1000 + $70 + $180 = -$9,450.
+At the end of the year our net worth will be -$10,000 – $700 + $1000 + $70 + $180 = -$9,450.

 Welcome to Investing Intelligently